ronigot/Flight-Price-Analysis/README.md

 **Submitting Students:** Roni Gotlib & Hallel Weinberg.
 ## Overview
-We worked with a [dataset containing flight data](data/flight_data.csv).
-We trained a basic pipeline model that predicts flight prices.
+In this project, we worked with a [dataset containing flight data](data/flight_data.csv) to predict flight prices.
+We trained an initial basic pipeline model and later improved it to achieve better predictions.

 ### Part 1
 You can find our work in [the notebook](first_part.ipynb).